 An ancient system of relaxation, exercise and healing with origins in Indian philosophy, yoga is often practiced to improve the wellbeing of the mind and body.
 It is also recommended for medical conditions, with the strongest evidence supporting its use as a treatment for high blood pressure.
 Learn more about yoga for heart health.

 The regular practice of meditation may help to reduce stress and lower blood pressure, though many of the available studies have had methodological issues.
 Further research is needed.
-Find out more on meditation for high blood pressure.
+Find out more about meditation for high blood pressure.

 3) Qi Gong